I’ve used WP Rocket for a looong time.

 11. Cloudflare

-Cloudflare APO – while there’s no official APO integration with WP Rocket and they say it’s not compatible, you can still use APO by setting it up using the Cloudflare plugin, then disabling the Cloudflare add-on in WP Rocket.
+Cloudflare APO – you can setup APO using the Cloudflare plugin, then disable the Cloudflare add-on in WP Rocket.
 Some people use the cache everything page rule or Super Page Cache for Cloudflare, but they’re not the same and cache everything can have admin bar issues.
 Is APO worth $5/mo?
-I would test your site in KeyCDN’s Performance Test and do a benchmark before/after APO.
+Yes… I would test your site in KeyCDN’s Performance Test and do a benchmark before/after APO.
 It caches HTML and you should see a TTFB improvement in several locations.

 Step 1: Sign up for Cloudflare.
 Some hosts let you add Cloudflare directly in your hosting account, but the settings are limited.
 The only exception I would do this is if you’re using Enterprise.
 Otherwise, add your website to Cloudflare and they’ll assign you 2 nameservers.